Jefferson High School (Bloomington, Minnesota)

 Thomas Jefferson High School, or simply Jefferson High School, is one of the two high schools in Bloomington, Minnesota, United States Independent School District No. 271.
 It is located at 102nd Street and France Avenue on the suburb's southwest side, and is part of the Bloomington Public Schools district.
 About 1,600 students attend in grades 9 through 12.
 The mascot is a Jaguar.

-Jefferson was named a National Blue Ribbon School of Excellence by the US Department of Education in 2009, although the school has had a solid academic reputation within the state for some time.
+Jefferson was named a National Blue Ribbon School of Excellence by the US Department of Education in 2009.

-In 2010, after many years in the Lake Conference, both Jefferson and Bloomington Kennedy became founding members of the South Suburban Conference sponsored by the Minnesota State High School League.
-League activities include athletics, academic teams, drama, and music.
-Kennedy and Jefferson have been cross-town rivals for many years, and face off each year in what's known by most as the Battle of B-Town.

 Activities and athletics

 Bloomington Jefferson is a member of the Metro West Conference in the Minnesota State High School League.
 The school had been a member of the Lake Conference from its opening until it left to become as a founding member of the new South Suburban Conference in 2010.
 The school then left the South Suburban Conference in 2014 to become as a founding member of the new Metro West Conference.

 The 2000–2001 boys hockey team is the subject of the 2003 book Blades of Glory by John Rosengren.